 LEARN MORE: Emilia Romagna

 TIP: If you find yourself planning a trip to this part of Italy, make sure to also plan a day for San Marino.
-This tiny Republic surrounded by the Emilia Romagna region in Italy is a real fairytale-like destination and really worth your time.
+While technically not part of Italy, it definitely deserves a mention and a visit!

 Pro tip: Plan to stay at least one night in one of the San Marino hotels so that you can explore this magical place without the crowds of day-trippers.

 LEARN MORE: San Marino

 Puglia (Apulia) is a beautiful region in southern Italy, right at the ‘heel’ of this boot-shaped country.
 Apulia is probably best-known internationally for its trulli houses.
 Trulli are dry stone huts with a conical roof only found in this part of Italy and mostly in Alberobello town and the Itria Valley.
 These houses are typically painted white, while the roofs are left grey.

 If you are looking for more authentic places to visit in Italy, then you should definitely consider this lesser-known region.
 It has some incredibly beautiful areas and just a fraction of the number of tourists compared to the surrounding regions.

 A visit here is about the colors, the smells, the tastes that somehow feel stronger than anywhere else.
 It feels as if time passes slower here and so this is a wonderful part of Italy for those who like to travel deeper and are looking for more local experiences.